Africa must remain relentless in demanding fair financing at CoP 29

 Delayed dues for adaptation and mitigation

-Despite there being no denial by developed nations that they are responsible for the climate change now being experienced and even voicing commitments to finance African countries to adapt accordingly, this commitment has never been fulfilled.
-Quoting a 2023 by Fanning and Hickel Kenya’s Daily Nation e-Paper on September 4, 2024 reported that the climate debt owed by the Global North to the Global South is at a staggering 193 US trillion dollars.
-This according to the article, makes the 700 US million dollars pledged for loss and damage so far, a drop in the ocean.
+Despite no denial by developed nations that they are responsible for the climate change now being experienced and even voicing commitments to finance African countries to adapt accordingly, this commitment has never been fulfilled.
+Quoting a 2023 report by Fanning and Hickel, Kenya’s Daily Nation e-Paper on September 4, 2024 reported that the climate debt owed by the Global North to the Global South is at a staggering 193 US trillion dollars.
+This, according to the article, makes the 700 US million dollars pledged for loss and damage so far, a drop in the ocean.
 Excluding China, India and the rest of the Global South, Sub-Saharan Africa is owed 45 US trillion dollars.
 African countries must therefore remain relentless in their demand for these dues.

 That is why it is encouraging that African negotiators have called for a New Collective Quantified Goal (NCQG) that prioritises increased public climate finance, backed by a Climate Damages Tax (CDT) on fossil fuel extraction to generate the necessary funds.
 They have gone further and demanded for public and debt-free financing which would avoid further burdening Africa’s economies.
 They have rejected support for fossil fuel production and other dangerous distractions that prolong the climate crisis.
 This is according to a press statement from Greenpeace’s Amos Wemanya, the organisation’s Responsive Campaigns Lead, issued on 19th September 2024.